 We take pride in our approach to community planning.
 Want to see it in action?
 Check out the Knox County Village Strategic Plans project, Canfield Comprehensive Plan project, and the Mahoning River Revitalization Project to see ms planners making a difference.

-This blog post is just a scratch on the surface of all things urban planning.
+This blog post is just a scratch on the surface.
 Check out the links below to find out more:

 Let’s talk about comprehensive plans, urban plans, or whatever you may consider planning for your community.